f-parrinha/JaTyMon/README.md

 The paper for Stateful Mixed Choice Typestates was publish in PLACES 2026 and is available at: [https://arxiv.org/abs/2604.06874](https://arxiv.org/abs/2604.06874).

 <br>

-We test and evaluate our tool with two implementations of well-known consensus protocols: a read/write majority qurom inspired by the work of [t](https://groups.csail.mit.edu/tds/papers/Attiya/PODC90.pdf), and a [Multi-Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) protocol.
+We test and evaluate our tool with two implementations of well-known consensus protocols: a read/write majority qurom inspired by the work of [Attya, Bar-Noy, and Dolev](https://groups.csail.mit.edu/tds/papers/Attiya/PODC90.pdf), and a [Multi-Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) consensus protocol.

 ### Structure